cloudflare/cloudflare-docs/content/durable-objects/api/hibernatable-websockets-api.md

 - {{<code>}}state.acceptWebSocket(ws{{<param-type>}}WebSocket{{</param-type>}}, tags{{<param-type>}}Array\<string>{{</param-type>}}{{<prop-meta>}}optional{{</prop-meta>}}){{</code>}} : {{<type>}}void{{</type>}}

-  - Adds a WebSocket to the set attached to this object. `ws.accept()` must not have been called separately.
+  - Adds a WebSocket to the set attached to this Object. `ws.accept()` must not have been called separately.
 Once called, any incoming messages will be delivered by calling the Durable Object's `webSocketMessage()` handler, and `webSocketClose()` will be invoked upon disconnect.

   - After calling `ws.accept()`, the WebSocket is accepted.
 Therefore, you can use its `send()` and `close()` methods to send messages.
 Its `addEventListener()` method will not ever receive any events as they will be delivered to the Durable Object.